 If a service isn't provided 'with reasonable care and skill' or 'as agreed', the provider must bring it into line with what was agreed with the customer.
 If this isn't practical, such as when a haircut's too short, they must give some money back.

-Travel: As of October 2016, it's also possible to claim when public transport services are poor, for example when a seat you've paid for is unavailable or there's no toilet accessible to you on a long journey.
+Travel: It's also possible to claim when public transport services are poor, for example when a seat you've paid for is unavailable or there's no toilet accessible to you on a long journey.

 Is there a time limit?

 There are now clear time limits for you to ask for refunds, repairs or replacements:

 - Refund: You can get a refund up to 30 days from when you bought the product, if it was from a UK seller.
 You can also get a repair or replacement if you prefer.

 - Repair or replacement: You can get your product repaired or replaced up to six months from your purchase.
 The retailer has one chance to make the repair.
 If you're still unhappy, you then have a right to a refund.